By Jordan Valentine

 About the Author

 Jordan Valentine is married to an amazing woman, Mia, who can tolerate all his sarcasm!
-He is the father of three wild boys: John, Jedidiah, and Thaddeus.
-He has been a youth pastor for more than ten years and now has the honor of being lead pastor at Journey Church of Open Bible in Antioch, California.
+He is the father of four wild boys: John, Jedidiah, Thaddeus, and Judah.
+Jordan has been a youth pastor for more than ten years and now has the honor of being lead pastor at Journey Church of Open Bible in Antioch, California.